Life on Mars: Habitability

 Chemical, physical, geological, and geographic attributes shape the environments on Mars.
 Isolated measurements of these factors may be insufficient to deem an environment habitable, but the sum of measurements can help predict locations with greater or lesser habitability potential.
 The two current ecological approaches for predicting the potential habitability of the Martian surface use 19 or 20 environmental factors, with an emphasis on water availability, temperature, the presence of nutrients, an energy source, and protection from solar ultraviolet and galactic cosmic radiation.

 Scientists do not know the minimum number of parameters for determination of habitability potential, but they are certain it is greater than one or two of the factors in the table below.
 Similarly, for each group of parameters, the habitability threshold for each is to be determined.
 Laboratory simulations show that whenever multiple lethal factors are combined, the survival rates plummet quickly.
 There are no full-Mars simulations published yet that include all of the biocidal factors combined.
 Furthermore, the possibility of Martian life having a far different biochemistry and habitability requirements than the terrestrial biosphere is an open question.
+A common hypothesis is methanogenic Martian life, and while such organisms exist on Earth too, they are exceptionally rare (while in itself numerous, there are not many environments on Earth where life commonly known to humans exists, where methanogenic life also can) and cannot survive in the majority of terrestrial environments that contain oxygen.